nobuo-nakagawa/xpbd_jp/README.md

-# xpbd_jp
+# XPBD: position-based simulation of compliant constrained dynamics
-A Japanese translation of the paper "XPBD: position-based simulation of compliant constrained dynamics"
+A Japanese translation of the paper [XPBD: position-based simulation of compliant constrained dynamics](http://mmacklin.com/xpbd.pdf)